|10-28-2005, 05:52 AM||#1|

 Q: What are the differences among the cases you offer?

 A: All of the cases we offer meet stringent MIL-Specs for impact, submersion and UV/chemical resistance and have a limited lifetime guarantee, so all of them are very tough.
-The Storm and SKB cases are about 1lb lighter than the regular Pelican cases due to having a thinner wall construction and different material formulation.
+The Storm, Seahorse and SKB cases are about 1lb lighter than the regular Pelican cases due to having a thinner wall construction and different material formulation.
 The Storm and SKB have push button activated latches instead of the snap down latches of regular Pelican cases, and they both have a smooth matte black finish.
-The B&W 34L top case is made of an ABS plastic rather than the co-polymer plastic of the others.
-The Seahorse cases are similar to Storm/SKB with thinner wall, light weight, and matte finish.
+The B&W 34L top case is made of a harder ABS plastic rather than the softer co-polymer plastic of the others.
 The inside and outside dimensions and weight for each case we offer is on our web site (scroll down to the bottom of the item description).
 Also see our YouTube video for more information.

 Q: There are so many choices, what cases should I get?

 A: If you ride two-up, or carry a lot of gear and need lots of space, then the 40L side and top cases are appropriate.
 If you ride solo (or ride two-up and pack light) then the 35L or 36L side and top cases will work fine.
 If your main criteria is a top loading case, then certainly get them, but consider the lighter and narrower side-loading cases with our liners.
-We recommend the top loading cases for 800cc and larger bikes only.
+We recommend the top loading 36L cases for 800cc and larger bikes only, but our 25L Top Loading Storm cases work great on any size of bike.
 If you like to run errands around town on your bike, then our 34L top case that fits a helmet is handy so you don’t have to carry the helmet into the store or fiddle with helmet locks.
 If you are on planning a long trip, then the rear top case will probably be full of stuff and you won’t have room for the helmet anyway, so you may as well go for maximum space.